 View Princeton & Area Fishing Locations Map

 Fly Fishing Similkameen River

 Try your hand at the art of fly-fishing from shore, or paddle out (no motorized watercraft permitted) to the depths of the lake.
 A day spent angling these waters will leave you hungry for more.
 Family-friendly and easy to get to, there’s also a “children’s only” fishery in the ponds between Kentucky and Alleyne Lakes.
 You’ll be catching memories and triumphant smiles with every bite on your little one’s line.

 For something more secluded and equally rewarding, drop your line in Chain, Osprey or Link Lakes.
 It’s easy to get there.
-Just take a drive along the Princeton Summerland Road.
+Just take a drive along the Princeton Summerland Backroad.
+Note this road is not paved all the way through.
 Set against a rugged mountain backdrop, these tranquil spots will tempt you to drop in a line at your first sight of water.
 Take your time though, the fish will wait.

 Make sure you stand in the shadows, out of the sun, because you’ll be less likely to startle your prey.
 Feel your heart start to race at the first strike of rainbow trout.
 They weigh up to eight pounds and will set your reel singing.
 Give it some play.
 The only competition you have for this catch is the eagles and osprey fishing right alongside you.

 Yellow Lake on Hwy 3A has some of the best shore fishing anywhere in the valley.
 Troll or belly boat fish for rainbow trout and brook trout.
 A favourite spot for locals, ice fishing, starts mid-December and runs through to March.
 This is a high mountain lake at 650 m (2460 ft.), so be prepared with the right gear, and you’ll have a whopper of a story to take home.